phthom/icpmn320/6-MicroclimateJenkins.md

 A new cluster image policy can be created with the necessary image repositories by the following command:

-**Change mycluster.icp with your own cluster name** if necessary in the example below.

 Then execute that command

 ```